ioos/bio_mobilization_workshop/_extras/edna-extension.md

 See for a decision tree [Table 1](https://docs.gbif.org/publishing-dna-derived-data/1.0/en/).
 For examples of datasets in GBIF for each of these categories see sections 2.1.1. - 2.1.5.

 ### Tables
 The DNA-derived data extension will have different requirements based on the analytical method applied in your project (i.e. metabarcoding vs. qPCR).
-When dealing with metabarcoding or qPCR data, it is (highly) recommended that aside from the general required fields in DwC (covered in section 1 of our data mobilization workshop) the following (free-text) fields are included:
+Although few fields of the DNA-derived extension are "required" for metabarcoding and qPCR data, the decision to exclude "highly recommended" fields could severely impact how reusable your data will be to others.
+Therefore, when dealing with metabarcoding or qPCR data, it is (highly) recommended that aside from the general required fields in DwC the following (free-text) fields are also included:

-Table 1.
-Recommended fields for Occurrence core or extension.
+**Table 1.** Recommended fields for Occurrence core or extension.
 An extended version of this table is found in [GBIF manual](https://docs.gbif-uat.org/publishing-dna-derived-data/1.0/en/#mapping-metabarcoding-edna-and-barcoding-data).

 | | Metabarcoding                | qPCR                 ||
 | :----------------|:------------|:----------|:----------|